isMandyCoding/Learn-to-code-javascript/README.md

 Sign up if you haven't already and create a new project: https://repl.it/

-We'es going to build a number guessing game using:
+We're going to build a number guessing game using:

 - variables
 - Comparison Operators